smoketurner/serverless-vpc-plugin/README.md

 * `AWS::EC2::Subnet` "Application" (/21) - default route is either `InternetGateway` or `NatGateway`
 * `AWS::EC2::Subnet` "Public" (/22) - default route set `InternetGateway`
 * `AWS::EC2::Subnet` "Database" (/22) - no default route set in routing table

+The subnetting layout was heavily inspired by the now shutdown [Skyliner](https://skyliner.io) platform. 😞

 Optionally, this plugin can also create `AWS::EC2::NatGateway` instances in each availability zone which requires provisioning `AWS::EC2::EIP` resources (AWS limits you to 5 per VPC).